- Assignment of Benefits

 QualChoice will reimburse the network provider according to the terms of their Provider Agreement for any Covered Services that are billed.
 Please note that members injured in these situations should not have to pay for medical services at the time of the visit, other than the applicable co-payment, coinsurance or deductible amount.

 COB is administered according to the member’s benefit plan and in accordance with applicable law.
 QualChoice coordinates benefits when members are covered by more than one plan.
 When the QualChoice plan is considered primary coverage, we will reimburse the full extent of Covered Services at the plan agreed reimbursement rate, less any applicable co-payment, coinsurance or deductible.
-When QualChoice is secondary, we may reduce the benefits we pay so that payments from all health policies do not exceed 100% of the COB Allowable Expense.
+When QualChoice is secondary, we may reduce the benefits it pays so that payments from all health policies do not exceed 100% of the COB Allowable Expense.

 Allowable Expense is a healthcare expense (including deductible, coinsurance or co-payments) covered in full or in part by any healthcare plan or policy covering the Enrollee.
 This means an expense or service not covered by any plan or policy covering the Enrollee is not an Allowable Expense.
 Also, any expense that a provider by law or in accordance with a contractual agreement is prohibited from charging an Enrollee is not an Allowable Expense.